Heretic II: Development

 The game was in development since November 1997 by a team of 20 people.
 Inspired by the Tomb Raider series, Raven Software decided to make use of the Quake II engine to create a third-person action game.
 A major step in the early development was Gerald Brom's concept art.
 In a month, the company had programmed the game's camera system.
 After Activision's approval of the game's demo, Raven Software aimed to get the full game finished by Christmas (it would release just prior to that Thanksgiving).
 To add to complications, they needed a software renderer to make the game playable to 16-bit users (especially in Europe).

 For the animation, the main character Corvus was provided with a backbone for realism and had a total of 1600 frames.
 Most of the animations were done using Softimage.
 The static world objects and simplified animations were done with 3D Studio Max.
 The engine was capable of showing up to 4,000 polygons on screen.

-Following ZeniMax Media's acquisition of id Software in 2009, the rights to the series have been disputed between both id and Raven Software; Raven holds the development rights, while id holds the publishing rights to Heretic IIs predecessors.
+Following ZeniMax Media's acquisition of id Software in 2009, the rights to the series have been split between id and Activision Software; Activision holds the development rights, while id holds the publishing rights.

+Reception

-ReceptionHeretic II was a commercial flop.
+Despite positive reception from critics, Heretic II was a commercial failure.
 According to PC Data, its sales in the United States totaled 28,994 units by April 1999.
-Activision's Steve Felsen blamed this performance on the game's design: he noted that "fans of first-person shooters—the target audience for this game—stayed away due to the third-person perspective".Next Generation reviewed the PC version of the game, rating it three stars out of five, and stated that "Heretic II has a lot going for it.
-It easily earns it space on the shelf with the heavy hitters this season, but it also serves as a reminder to all that every aspect of game design needs to be pushed if you want your project to truly stand out".Edge praised the game for its mixture of platform and shoot 'em up action, saying that Heretic II is different enough to stand out from both first-person and third-person games like id Software's first-person shooters or Core Design's Tomb Raider games.
+Activision's Steve Felsen blamed this performance on the game's design: he noted that "fans of first-person shooters—the target audience for this game—stayed away due to the third-person perspective".

+Next Generation reviewed the PC version of the game, rating it three stars out of five, and stated that "Heretic II has a lot going for it.
+It easily earns it space on the shelf with the heavy hitters this season, but it also serves as a reminder to all that every aspect of game design needs to be pushed if you want your project to truly stand out".

+Edge praised the game for its mixture of platform and shoot 'em up action, saying that Heretic II is different enough to stand out from both first-person and third-person games like id Software's first-person shooters or Core Design's Tomb Raider games.
 Heretic II was a finalist for Computer Gaming World's 1998 "Best Action" award, which ultimately went to Battlezone.
 The editors wrote that Heretic II "proved that the Quake II engine could work in a third-person game and that a spell-casting, shirtless elf could actually kick ass".